marcotoronto/rdm-test/content/07_data_dictionary.md

 {: .no_toc }

 A data dictionary is a variable-level documentation that tells us important information about the variables in the dataset.
 This is especially important if you are working with multiple tables or with a database.
-A data dictionary is typically formated as a table with a row corresponding to a variable in your dataset and columns representing a field of information about that variable.
-The data dictionary should include variable name, data type, description, and sample values.
+A data dictionary is typically formatted as a table with a row corresponding to a variable in your dataset and columns representing a field of information about that variable.
+The data dictionary should include variable names, data types, descriptions, and sample values.

 The main goal of the data dictionary is to help people understand datasets.
-It will help your peers answer questions such as "what does this variable mean?"
+It will help your peers answer questions such as: "What does this variable mean?"

-Most long standing research projects will have a data dictionary, below are some open-source examples:
+Most long-standing research projects will have a data dictionary, below are some open-source examples:

 * [National Database of Deep-Sea Corals](https://www.ncei.noaa.gov/waf/dsc-data/metadata/20221213-0_NOAA_NDB_corals_sponges_data_dictionary.html)
 * [Climate and Forecast Conventions](http://cfconventions.org/Data/cf-standard-names/46/build/cf-standard-name-table.html)